 If a person does not verify their Medicare coverage for a particular healthcare service, they may be responsible for the full amount.

 Doctors who accept Medicare will charge a specially negotiated rate.
-Doctors must opt-in for Medicare and agree to accept their plans as payment for services.
+Doctors must opt in for Medicare and agree to accept their plans as payment for services.

 The rules for Medicare Advantage are different and depend on the terms of a particular plan.
-Some Advantage plans require that an individual uses doctors in the provider network, unless in an emergency.
-These include:
+Some Medicare Advantage plans require that an individual uses doctors in the provider network, unless in an emergency.
+These plans include:

-• Health Maintenance Organization (HMO): These plans often have lower costs than other Advantage plans because an individual must use service providers within the plan’s network.
+• Health Maintenance Organization (HMO): HMO plans often have lower costs than other Advantage plans because an individual must use service providers within the plan’s network.
 A primary care doctor will coordinate all care and referrals.

 • Preferred Provider Organization (PPO): PPO plans usually cost less if a person uses in-network service providers.
 Doctors outside the plan’s network could incur higher out-of-pocket expenses.
 An individual with a PPO need not choose a primary care physician.